A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Stability analysis

 \section{Stability analysis}

 This section contains our main convergence results.
-We provide appropriate conditions on the choice of gains in \eqref{p_command}--\eqref{input_description}, applicable to highly relevant generation schemes, and show that when those are satisfied, then convergence is guaranteed.
+In particular, we provide conditions on how the gains in \eqref{p_command}--\eqref{input_description} should be selected and show that when those are satisfied, then convergence is guaranteed.